prodzilla/prodzilla/README.md

 ### Expectations

 Expectations can be declared using the `expectations` block and supports an unlimited number of rules.
-Currently, the supported fields are `StatusCode` and `Body`, and the supported operations are `Equals`, `Contains`, and `IsOneOf` (which accepts a string value separated by the pipe symbol `|`).
+Currently, the supported fields are `StatusCode` and `Body`, and the supported operations are `Equals`, `Contains`, `Matches` which accepts a regular expression, and `IsOneOf` (which accepts a string value separated by the pipe symbol `|`).

 Expectations can be put on Probes, or Steps within Stories.